sciabarra/Mosaico/docs/images/serf.md

-# alpine-serf
+# mosaico/serf:3

-This image starts serf and tries to join the "hq" host.
+This image starts serf and tries to join the  hosts pointed by SERF

-The host name  can be changes with the env variable HQ
+SERF defaults to localhost so it jois itself if not specified otherwise